Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 ### Connecting to a server

 The desktop app works fully offline for local PDF tools like merging, splitting, rotating, and signing.
 If you need advanced server-side features like OCR or document format conversions, you can pick one of three connection modes.
-See [Modes](../Modes-and-Licensing.md) for how each mode is licensed (self-hosted modes never use credits).
+See [Modes](../Modes-and-Licensing.md) for how each mode is licensed.

 **Built-in local processing (default)**
 - The desktop app runs its own Stirling PDF server on your machine, no setup or login